Workiva/dart_dev/README.md

 #### Bash Completion

-Symlink the file `tool/ddev-completion.sh` into `/etc/bash_completion.d/` (or wherever your completion scripts live, if you have installed Bash through Homebrew on a Mac, for instance, this will be `/usr/local/etc/bash_completion.d/`).
+Symlink or copy the file `tool/ddev-completion.sh` into `/etc/bash_completion.d/` (or wherever your completion scripts live, if you have installed Bash through Homebrew on a Mac, for instance, this will be `/usr/local/etc/bash_completion.d/`).
 Next time you load a Bash session you'll have basic completions for the `ddev` alias described above.